atesgoral/hrm-level-data/README.md

 _String_.
 The level name.

 ### floor
 _Object_/_Array_.
 The floor setup.
-Tiles values can either be numbers (e.g. 5) or strings for letters (e.g. "E").
+Tiles values can either be numbers (e.g. 5), strings for letters (e.g. "E") or null.
 Numbers are never represented as strings (e.g. "3" won't appear).

 For sparse setups, this can be an object with keys as floor tile indices: